Amateur television: 33 cm band

 Additionally 33 cm is the lowest frequency band on which higher-quality frequency modulated amateur TV occurs.
 This format gives better picture quality than standard AM television.
 The FM television format used is identical to big dish analog satellite television and can be received by some tuners which can tune this low in frequency.
 Otherwise a specialized FM amateur TV receiver is needed.

 23 cm band

-The 23-centimeter band (1240-1300 MHz) is the third highest frequency band available for ATV.
+The 23-centimeter band (1.24-1.3 GHz) is the third-lowest frequency band available for ATV.
 Analog big-dish satellite television (TVRO) receivers may be re-purposed for inexpensively receiving ATV in this band.
 Such receivers can decode FM television when an outdoor antenna is connected to the LNB input.
 Due to the low cost and ease of repurposing old analog satellite receivers, this is the most popular band for FM amateur TV.

 Commonly used 23 cm FM channels: